srMarquinho/ultimate-dividend-portfolio/README.md

 You are welcome to open issues an features here on GitHub.

-:children_crossing: Just keep in mind I'm a busy dad and it may take some time for your wish to come true.
+:children_crossing: Just keep in mind I'm a busy dad full time worker and it may take some time for your wish to come true.

 ------------------